 The partnership along with the unique way of collecting donations had a great impact on fundraising.

 2. Team Rubicon’s Box of Awesomeness

-Team Rubicon, an International non-government organization founded by U.S. Marines is a veteran service organization that uses disaster response to help reintegrate veterans back into civilian life.
+Team Rubicon, an international non-government organization founded by U.S. Marines is a veterans’ service organization that uses disaster response to help reintegrate veterans back into civilian life.